Simplifying Dependent Reductions in the Polyhedral Model: Introduction

-On the other hand, if we apply ST to \Cref{eq:ms-scan-reduction} with reuse vector $[1, 0]^T$, we will get the program consisting of three statements: \refeqscanopt, which is a valid program without any dependency cycle. \Cref{lst:ms-scan-opt} presents a translation of this program to an imperative language with loops, and it correctly computes array $A$ and $B$ with complexity $\BigO(N)$.
+On the other hand, applying ST to \Cref{eq:ms-scan-reduction} with reuse vector $[1, 0]^\transpose$ produces a valid program consisting of three statements: \refeqscanopt, and without any dependence cycle. \Cref{lst:ms-scan-opt} presents a translation of this program to an imperative language with loops, which correctly computes array $A$ and $B$ with complexity $\BigO(N)$.